ros2/design/articles/160_roslaunch_frontend.md

 ##### Automatic Derivation

-If accurate type information is (somehow) available, reflection mechanisms can aid derivation of a parsing procedure with no user intervention.
+If accurate type information is available (e.g.: type annotations in constructor), reflection mechanisms can aid derivation of a parsing procedure with no user intervention.

 #### Advantages & Disadvantages